Best practices for performance efficiency

 For data scientists, pandas is a Python package that provides easy-to-use data structures and data analysis tools for the Python programming language.
 However, Pandas does not scale out to big data.
 Pandas API on Spark fills this gap by providing pandas equivalent APIs that work on Apache Spark.

 In addition, the platform comes with parallelized machine learning algorithms in the standard machine learning library MLlib.
 It supports out-of-the-box multi-GPU usage.
-Deep learning can also be parallelized using Horovod Runner, DeepSpeed Distributor or TorchDistributor.
+Deep learning can also be parallelized using DeepSpeed Distributor or TorchDistributor.

 Analyze the whole chain of execution